 Elaeocarpus produce axillary racemes, often on older wood.
 In this species, axillary racemes to 8 cm long.
 Flowers are white (sometimes pinkish) with fringed petals and which hang upside down or pendulous; each flower about 10 mm across, creating an attractive display.

 The fruit is a drupe (small peach-like or olive-like), round and bright blue, with one hard seed in the centre.

-This is a popular, fast growing plant that has been in cultivation for well of 70 years.
-The common name is Blueberry Ash, because it produces many small bright blue berries about one centimetre in diameter after flowering.
+This is a plant that should be growing in everyone’s garden!
+This is a popular, fast growing plant that has been in cultivation for well over 70 years.
+The common name is Blueberry Ash, because it produces many small bright blue circular fruits (which are actually drupes – not berries) about one centimetre in diameter after flowering.